hughbrien/komodor-tutorials/README.md

 # Komodor Failure Scenarios

 This repository is your go-to repository to run scenarios on your clusters.
 It allows you simulate a day-to-day real life scenario besides edge cases.
-After running these scenario, you will be able to see how Komodor can help you to easily identify and remediate these scenarios.
+After running these scenarios, you will be able to see how Komodor can help you to easily identify and remediate these scenarios.

 ## How to Use?